 ¶1.
 But it came to pass, when Sanballat heard that we were building the wall, that he was angry and greatly enraged, and he mocked the Jews.

-2. And he spoke before his brothers and the powerful men of Samaria, and he said, “What are these feeble Jews doing?
+2. And he spoke before his brothers and the wealthy of Samaria, and he said, “What are these feeble Jews doing?
 Will they free themselves?
 Will they make sacrifices?
 Will they be finished in a day?
 Will they revive the stones from the heaps of rubbish that were burned?”

-3. And Tobiah the Ammonite was at his side, and he said, “Yea, what they are building, if a fox goes up on it, that shall break down their stones.”
+3. And Tobiah the Ammonite was at his side, and he said, “Even if a fox went up on what they are building, that would break down their stone wall.”

-4. O hear our God, for we are despised!
-And turn back their reproach on their heads and give them as spoil in a land of captivity.
+¶4.
+Hear, O our God, for we are despised!
+And turn back their reproach on their own heads and give them as spoil in a land of captivity.

-5.And do not cover their iniquity, and let their sin not be blotted out from before you, for they are provoking you in the presence of the builders.
+5.And do not cover over their iniquity, and let not their sin be blotted out from before you, for they are provoking you in the presence of the builders.

-6. Yet we were building the wall, and the whole wall was joined together to half of its height, for the people had a mind to work.
+6. Yet we kept building the wall, and the whole wall was joined together to half of its height, for the people had a mind to work.

 ¶7.
-But it came to pass when Sanballat, and Tobiah, and the Arabians, and the Ammonites, and the Ashdodites, heard that the repair of the walls of Jerusalem progressed, and that the breaches began to be closed, that it was very displeasing to them.
+But it came to pass when Sanballat, and Tobiah, and the Arabians, and the Ammonites, and the Ashdodites heard that the repair of the walls of Jerusalem progressed, so that the breaches began to be closed, that it was very displeasing to them.

 8. And they all conspired together to come and fight against Jerusalem, and to cause confusion in it.

-9. And we prayed to our God and because of them we set a guard against them day and night,
+9. And we prayed to our God because of them, and we set a guard against them day and night.

-10.for Judah said, “The strength of the burden bearer is failing and there is much rubble; we are not able to build the wall.”
+10. For Judah said, “The strength of the laborers is failing and there is much rubble; we are unable to continue building on the wall.”

 11. And our enemies said, “They will neither know nor see until we come into their midst and slay them, and we will put an end to the work.”

-12. And it came to pass that when the Jews who dwelt by them came, they said to us ten times, “They shall come against us from all the places to which you might return.”
+12. And it came to pass that when the Jews who dwelt by them came, they said to us ten times, “They are coming against us at all the places that you are repairing.”

-13. So I set a guard in the lower places in the space behind the wall, in the open places, yea, I set the people by their families with their swords, their spears, and their bows.
+13. So I set a guard in the lower places, behind the wall in the open places, and I set the people by families, with their swords, their spears, and their bows.

-14. And I looked, and I arose and said to the nobles, and the officials, and the rest of the people, “Do not be afraid of them.
-Remember the great and dreadful Lord, and fight for your brothers, your sons and your daughters, your wives, and your houses.
+14. When I had made an inspection, then I arose and said to the nobles, and the officials, and the rest of the people, “Do not be afraid of them.
+Remember the Lord, the great and terrible, and fight for your brothers, your sons and your daughters, your wives, and your houses.”

-15. And it came to pass when our enemies heard that it was known to us, and that God had frustrated their plan, that all of us returned to the wall, each to his work.
+¶15.
+And it came to pass when our enemies heard that it was known to us and that God had frustrated their scheme, then all of us returned to the wall, each to his work.

-16. And it came to pass that from that day half of my servants labored in the work, and the other half of them held the spears, the shields, and the bows, and the javelins; and the rulers were behind all the houses of Judah.
+16. And it came to pass from that day, half of my servants labored in the work, and half held the spears, the shields, and the bows, and the armor; and the rulers were behind all the house of Judah.

-18. For the builders each had his sword girded at his side as he built.
-And he who sounded the shofar was at my side.
+18.for the builders each had his sword girded at his side as they built.
+And he who sounded the shofar was beside me.

-19. And I said to the nobles, and the officials, and to the rest of the people, “The work is great and extensive, and we are separated on the wall, each man far from his brother.
+19. And I said to the nobles, and the officials, and the rest of the people, “The work is immense and extensive, and we are separated on the wall, each man far from his brother.

 20.Wherever you hear the sound of the shofar, rally to us there; our God will fight for us.”

-21. So we labored in the work, and half of them held the spears from the rising of the morning until the stars came out.
+21. So we labored in the work, and half of them held the spears from the break of dawn until the stars came out.

 23. And neither I, nor my brothers, nor my servants, nor the men of the guard who followed me, none of us, took off our clothes.
-Each took his javelin to the water.
+Each took his weapon to the water.

 Nehemiah 5